Insomnia was my enemy.

 Essential Oils that Promote Sleep

-I have a new bedtime ritual.
-Right before I hit the pillow, I sprinkle a few drops of essential oil on a cloth that I keep by my pillow.
-Some nights I use lavender.
+For years, I had a new bedtime ritual.
+Right before I hit the pillow, I sprinkled a few drops of essential oil on a cloth that I keep by my pillow.
+Some nights I used lavender.
 Many people swear by this oil.
 I like it, but I’ve found that clary sage works really well too.

 Bach Remedies for Anxiety

 In addition to using different essential oils every night, I’ve also periodically taken Bach Flower remedies.